ADA DUPERROUZEL NUTRITION

 WHAT IS YOUR TRAINING AND EXPERIENCE?

-This is always an important question to ask and I love when my clients seek this clarity!
-I completed my Bachelor of Nutrition Sciences at St Francis Xavier University, Canada.
-Following University, I compeleted a one-year integrative internship with the University Health Network, working across various community and hospital setting in the GTA.
+This is such an important question to ask, and I love when my clients seek this kind of clarity!
+I completed my Bachelor of Nutrition Sciences at St. Francis Xavier University in Canada.
+Following that, I completed a one-year integrative internship with the University Health Network, gaining experience across various hospital and community settings in the Greater Toronto Area.

-My work experience has been solidified in cardiology, which is why my work is centered so closely around longevity and prevention of chronic disease through the management of risk factors such as high cholesterol, pre-diabetes, and high blood pressure.
-I started my career in stroke rehab, cardiac rehab, and the cardiac intensive care unit.
-My appreciation for the management and prevention of heart disease immensely grew through my experience at the Peter Munk Cardiac Center, Toronto General Hospital and Toronto Rehab.
+My professional foundation is rooted in cardiology, which is why my work focuses so strongly on longevity and the prevention of chronic disease.
+I support clients in managing key risk factors such as high cholesterol, pre-diabetes, and high blood pressure.
+I began my career in stroke rehabilitation, cardiac rehabilitation, and the cardiac intensive care unit.
+My passion for heart health deepened through my time at the Peter Munk Cardiac Centre, Toronto General Hospital, and Toronto Rehab.

-At Toronto General Hospital, I also had the opportunity to work in Internal Medicine, Multi-organ transplant, and oncology, thereby shaping my experience in working with clients with varying degrees of illness.
-It solidified my experience and understanding for GI health & function, as well as the management of liver and kidney diseases such as non-alcoholic liver disease and chronic kidney disease.
+At Toronto General Hospital, I also worked in Internal Medicine, Multi-Organ Transplant, and Oncology, which shaped my experience with clients facing a range of complex health conditions.
+This gave me a strong foundation in gastrointestinal health and function, as well as the management of liver and kidney diseases such as non-alcoholic fatty liver disease and chronic kidney disease.

-After having children, I moved my practice to a virtual one to allow for more work-life balance.
-I love seeing my clients virtually, and understand the straing young children can bring to healthy lifestyle habits.
-I've been through it too, I see you - and I'm here to meet you where you are at to support you in finding creative way to achieve your health goals!
+After becoming a parent, I transitioned my practice to a virtual setting to support better work-life balance.
+I love connecting with my clients virtually and understand firsthand the challenges that come with raising young children while trying to maintain healthy habits.
+I’ve been through it too—I see you!
+I'm here to meet you where you are and help you find realistic, creative ways to achieve your health goals.

 WHAT IS A DIETITIAN/NUTRITIONIST?